-Costa Rica had a traditional bipartisan political system dominated by the National Liberation Party (Partido Liberación Nacional) (PLN, for its a cronymin Spanish) and the Social Christian Unity Party (Partido Unidad Social Cristiana) (PUSC, for its acronym in Spanish) for 32 years.
+Costa Rica had a traditional bipartisan political system dominated by the National Liberation Party (PLN, for its acronym in Spanish) and the Social Christian Unity Party (Partido Unidad Social Cristiana) (PUSC, for its acronym in Spanish) for 32 years.
+In recent years, Costa Rica has seen realignment of political parties.

 The PLN, founded in 1951, was the political and ideological heir to social democratic traditions.
 The party has moved to the center of the political spectrum, favoring a market-oriented economy while preserving access to social services.
 The PLN is considered to be center-right politically, as it favors active participation of the private sector in the economy and a narrow role for the Government, primarily focused on improving social welfare.
-In 2000, the Citizen Action Party (PAC for its acronym in Spanish) split from the PLN with the goal of providing broader representation of social organizations.
-The PAC won the presidency for 2014-2018 and 2018-2022 terms.

 The PUSC, founded in 1983 as a result of the unification of other political parties, has been traditionally associated with slightly more liberal sectors than the PLN (liberalisms in Costa Rica refers to ideological commitment to individual freedom, restricted state intervention in social, economic and cultural life of citizens and promotion of private initiative as a means of economic growth).